 lead the development of the sector on the digital front

 The French Concrete Industry Federation (FIB) represents the interests of the French manufacturers of concrete products at the national and European level.
 As a support and service to its members, it contributes to the development of the the manufacturing process of concrete products and systems, and promotes the interests of the industry.

 CERIB is an industrial technical centre which focuses on research and innovation.
 Its expertise in the field of construction and in particular concrete works (materials and precast products), as well as its state-of-the-art equipment, enable CERIB to support industry actors by providing information and technical consultancy services.

 « In their understanding of the Construction Object, Cobuilder treats data as an integral part of Building Information Modelling, alongside 3D geometry.
 This approach to information management is in line with the methodology adopted by the French concrete industry to structure the properties of generic products.»

 In line with market expectations and regulatory developments, FIB and CERIB have recognised BIM (Building Information Modelling) as the main driver of economic growth in the sector.

 By establishing a digital database of concrete products and systems, they aim to meet the growing need for exchanging and using reliable structured data about construction products throughout the life cycle of built assets.

 The main challenge in construction today are the information siloes that persist within the sector.
 The same type of construction data is provided differently by different actors in the same project.
 This hinders the information exchange along the entire supply chain and leads to poor efficiency, both throughout the development of the project, but also during the long years of operation of the built asset.

-This is why, supporting all manufacturers in their digital transformation and encouraging the use of generic construction objects in order to facilitate the digital information exchange between the actors is a new challenge taken up by the FIB.
+This is why, supporting all manufacturers in their digital transformation and encouraging the use of generic models and construction objects in order to facilitate the digital information exchange between the actors is a new challenge taken up by the FIB.

 Тhis will also enable the concrete industry to better define its offer and make its solutions easily available to all players.